 The original and very first name of this company was Eden.
 However, a dozen companies blocked their trademark application in Australia.
 And it is not a surprise as Eden is a coastal town in New South Wales, Australia very popular with tourists.
 As a solution, the company looked for a new brandable name in the marketplace BrandBucket.com in 2008.
 As a result, the Latin-sounding name Envato was chosen due to its elegant and sophisticated vibe.

 Google search is not the only search engine in the world, as many people think.
 In short, Bing is the Microsoft’s analog for searching on the internet.
 Its very first name was Live Search.
 However, the company changed the name and spent $80-$100m on the promotion of the new brand.
 The current name is perfect when it comes to pronouncing, spelling and typing and it sounds quite similar to “ring.”
 Microsoft bought the matching Bing.com domain name in 2007 through Sedo for $25,375.

-Initially called “foodiebay” back in 2008 when they started out they came under fire because the name looked and sounded a lot like “ebay”; they changed it to Zomato in 2010 after purchasing the matching .com domain name at BrandBucket.com.
-“One of the reasons why we decided to change the name in late 2010 from Foodiebay to Zomato was that we wanted a powerful brand name” said Deepinder Goyal, one of the founders of the company.
+Originally called “Foodiebay” in 2008, when the company started, it came under fire because the name looked and sounded very similar to “Ebay.”
+The decision was made to change it to Zomato in 2010 as a matching .com domain name was found at BrandBucket.com.
+“One of the reasons we decided to change the name at the end of 2010 from Foodiebay to Zomato was because we wanted to create a powerful trademark,” said Deepinder Goyal, one of the founders of the company.